egonw/gpml-to-rdf/README.md

 This README explains the step you need to do to generate the RDF for the GPML pathways.

+This code depends on the WikiPathways projects libGPML and GPMLRDF stack to create RDF.

 ## Get the data

 Download the plant pathways: